triamnetwork/triam-docs/jp/building-transactions.md

 ## Signing and Multi-sig
 Transactions require signatures for authorization, and generally they only require one.
 However, you can exercise more control over authorization and set up complex schemes by increasing the number of signatures a transaction requires.
-For more, please consult the [multi-sig documentation](https://stellar.org/developers/learn/concepts/multi-sig.html).
+For more, please consult the [multi-sig documentation](#).

 You add signatures to a transaction with the `Transaction.sign()` function.
 You can chain multiple `sign()` calls together.

 ## `Keypair` class

-`Keypair` object represents key pair used to sign transactions in Stellar network. `Keypair` object can contain both a public and private key, or only a public key.
+`Keypair` object represents key pair used to sign transactions in Arm network. `Keypair` object can contain both a public and private key, or only a public key.

 If `Keypair` object does not contain private key it can't be used to sign transactions.
 The most convenient method of creating new keypair is by passing the account's secret seed: